middlewaregruppen/edu-books-universium/README.md

 In this repo we have a few demo apps written in Python that were designed to be used in training environments.

-1. The `books` directory contains a Python app and a Dockerfile to containerise it
+1. The `books-universium` directory contains a Python app and a Dockerfile to containerise it
-2. The `demo-comics` directory is another Python app
+2. The `demo-comics` directory is another Python app and Dockerfile

 These images are built and deployed to Github packages and can be pulled via: